farhan-rafiq/farhan-rafiq.github.io/index.md

     display: block;
     width: 100%;/* ensures line spans full width */
   }

+    #about-me {
+    margin-top: -20px; /* Adds 20px of space before the "About Me" heading */

   /* Add extra top margin only to h2 except the first one */ h2:not(:first-of-type) {